fnb-yeg/fnb-yeg.github.io/README.md

 3. Open up template_page.
 Copy and paste it into your new file.
 Save the changes.

-4. Open up your File Explorer, navigate to the project folder, and double click the file you created (`my_example.html`.)
-It should open in your browser.
-Note that the images won't display.
+4. Go to [localhost](http://localhost/).
+Add the end of the path to your new file (the part after `fnb-yeg.github.io/www/`) to the end of the url.

-5. Back in your text editor, scroll to where it says "Header Here".
+5. **To edit in HTML:** Back in your text editor, scroll to where it says "Header Here".
 Put the name of your page there.
 For example, I'd remove `Header Here` and put `My Example` instead.
 Go to your browser and refresh the page.
 It should update "Header Here" to say "My Example".

+   **To edit in Markdown:** In your text editor, replace everything from line 55 to line 66 with `<div class="markdown" data-type="default"></div>`.
+Within this div, you can write your Markdown directly in the HTML file, or you can add `data-src="/path/to/file.md"` to the div after `data-type="default"`, to point it to a separate markdown file.

 6. Make your content!
 Write what you wanna write!
 Keep refreshing your page as you go so you can see the changes as you go.
 That way when you mess up you'll know right away.
 Plus it's rewarding when you can see what you're doing.